11 Jul Short Story: Red Snowballs

 Momma hesitated this time and her head shifted, first to the right, then to the left.
 “It’s now on my right side from the top of my head to about my right ear.”

 Tommy saw the pain in Momma’s eyes go away.

 “A rectangle, but not too thick, maybe an inch or two.”

-This time his momma took a few more deeps breaths without any instruction from his papa.
-Tommy remembered his momma saying something about it wasn’t her first rodeo the last time she did this, but he didn’t know what horses might have to do with a headache.
-He resolved himself to ask when this was all over, but he knew better than to interrupt when his papa was at work.
+This time Momma took a few more deeps breaths without any instruction from Papa.
+Tommy remembered her saying something about it wasn’t her first rodeo the last time she did this, but he didn’t know what horses had to do with a headache.
+He’d ask later, when this was all over, but he knew better than to interrupt when Papa was at work.

 “About the size of a baseball.
 But flat.”

 “And the color?”